sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer documents maintained build commands, known limits, and remaining work.
+ai-pdf-renamer keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Made the next js assumptions easier to check later.
+- Merged scattered ruff guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- The document now favors checked behavior over exploratory notes.

 ## Features
 - Left python concrete enough for the next pass to build on.